 I have been very lucky to have been able to return to Chile on many occasions for work and pleasure and to enjoy the company of so many wonderful friends.

-I was born in Valparaiso, but I grew up and went to school mainly in Santiago and a few years in California.
+I was born in Valparaiso, but I grew up and went to school mainly in Santiago.

 I lived in Spain for 8 years where I worked as a Bilingual Secretary in several companies.